 Muslim Minorities in Southern Cities of Benin and Togo

 Project funded by a Banting Postdoctoral Fellowship (2018-2020)

 This research project examines the understudied Muslim minority communities of southern Benin and Togo since the late colonial era (1950s).
-While recent reports on the deteriorating security situation in Burkina Faso have raised fears of jihadism spreading to neighboring states bordering the Gulf of Guinea, including Benin and Togo, Islam in this region remains mostly unknown.
+While recent reports on the deteriorating security situation in Burkina Faso have raised fears of jihadism spreading to neighboring states bordering the Gulf of Guinea, including Benin and Togo, Islam in this region remains largely unknown.
 The project aims to move beyond a reductive focus on “radicalization” by interrogating how Muslims’ political location as a minority in Christian-majority settings affects their experiences, self-understandings, and political stakes.
-It also examines the plurality of ways in which Muslim youth and women make their religious identity meaningful in their everyday lives and beyond established analytic categories (Sufi, reformist, Salafi).
+It also examines the plurality of ways in which Muslim youth and women make their religious identity meaningful in their everyday lives and beyond established analytical categories (Sufi, reformist, Salafi).

 Youth and Women’s Islamic Activism in Côte d’Ivoire and Burkina Faso

 Project funded by the Fonds Québécois de la Recherche sur la Société et la Culture and the Joseph-Armand Bombardier Canada Graduate Scholarships Program Doctoral Scholarship (2013-2018)